react-navigation/react-navigation.github.io/versioned_docs/version-8.x/static-configuration.md

 The `groups` object can contain key-value pairs where the key is the name of the group and the value is the group configuration.

-The configuration object for a screen accepts the [properties described in the Group page](group.md).
+The configuration object for a group accepts the [properties described in the Group page](group.md).
 In addition, the following properties are available when using static configuration:

 - `if` - this can be used to conditionally render the group and works the same as the [`if` property in the screen configuration](#if).
 - `screens` - an object containing configuration for each screen in the group.
 The configuration is the same as the [`screens` object in the navigator configuration](#screens).